davidemiceli/watch-complexity/README.md

 ### Description
 Detect the type of influence that each node holds within a network.

-The algorithm detect not only the influence played by every node inside a network, but also how it contributes to the overall network (for example the word-of-mouth, content creation, and diffusion of information).
+The algorithm detects not only the influence played by every node inside a network, but also how it contributes to the overall network (for example the word-of-mouth, content creation, and diffusion of information).

 Given a large dataset of connections as input, it provides a ranking of all nodes by influence score, reporting their typology of influence.
 Every node plays a certain role in the network and affects the other nodes in its own different way.